-When people think of guardianship, they often think about a minor child in the care of a designated adult family member or friend, or perhaps a disabled adult child who needs care after turning 18.
-However, guardianship of an elderly or aging adult, usually a parent, who is losing their physical and mental health capacities is also fairly common.
-While the process is similar, there are some distinct differences when considering the guardianship of an elderly parent versus a young child.
-The guardianship process for an adult can become complex.
-At Michaelson Law, we like to review all possible options with our clients before proceeding with guardianship of an elderly parent.
+When people think of guardianship, they often think about children or disabled adults who need care.
+However, guardianship of an elderly or aging adult, is also fairly common.
+While the process is similar, there are some distinct differences between adult guardianships and minor guardianships.
+Additionally, the legal guardianship process can be complex.
+At Michaelson Law, review all possible options with our clients before proceeding with any guardianship.

 When Is Guardianship of an Elderly Parent Needed?

 In the absence of advanced directives, like a power of attorney, guardianship may be needed.
 The process often begins by obtaining a physician’s certificate.
 These certificates are official documents in which a doctor determines whether or not someone has decision-making capacity.

 If your parent struggles with cognitive decline, they may not willingly submit to this type of evaluation.
 Alzheimer’s, paranoia, and other types of dementia may lead to resistance for patients to agree to an evaluation, often due to misunderstanding or fear.
 To keep the process moving forward, a court order may require your loved one to allow the independent medical exam.
 The court may appoint a physician to make determinations of your parent’s capabilities if needed.